 In Jerusalem a person had to be buried the day they died, but in the countryside people could wait up to three days before having to bury someone, so the body of Dorcas had been prepared for burial and laid out in an upper room.
 Peter was sent for, and he had to hurry to get there before the funeral.

-After hearing about her love for the Lord and His people, and all her service, Peter, who had been an eye witness to the three times Jesus had raised someone from the dead, followed what he remembered the Lord had done in a similar instances.
+After hearing about her love for the Lord and God’s people, and all her service, Peter, who had been an eyewitness to the three times Jesus had raised someone from the dead, followed what he remembered the Lord had done in a similar instances.

 Now, having literally been raised back to life, Dorcas was a powerful and convincing testimony to Jesus.
 Many people in the surrounding area put their faith in Jesus as a result.
 Peter stayed with the people and taught this growing church.